Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

 \begin{introthm} If $\bt$ and $\bs$ are admissible parameters with $t_i \not \in \ZZ$ for any $i = 1,\ldots,n$, then the multiplicity $[\mts(\blambda):\lts(\bmu)]$, for any $2n$-multipartitions $\blambda,\bmu$ can be explicitly computed as a product of parabolic Kazhdan--Lusztig polynomials evaluated at $1$.
 In fact, the category $\extots$ is equivalent to a stable limit of the categories from Theorem \ref{intro_thm:construction}.

-\textbf{\textit{In particular, Conjecture \ref{introconj:structural} holds for admissible strata.}} \end{introthm}
+{\textit{In particular, Conjecture \ref{introconj:structural} holds for admissible strata.}} \end{introthm}

 In the case of two blocks (i.e., when $n = 2$), the admissibility assumption is extraneous given the underlying assumption that $t_1,t_2$ are not integers.
 Thus, when $n = 2$ and $t_1,t_2 \not \in \ZZ$, we can completely describe the structure of $\extots$ in terms of stable representation theory.
 Our strategy also provides a heuristic for why we expect Conjecture \ref{introconj:structural} to hold in general.
-Namely, the type $\Xi$ of the MFTPC $\extots$ depends only on the stratum that $(\bt,\bs)$ belongs to -- thus, an extension of Theorem \ref{intro_thm:uniqueness_restricted} to inadmissible MFTPCs would yield Conjecture \ref{introconj:structural} in general.
+Namely, the type $\Xi$ of the MFTPC $\extots$ depends only on the facet that $(\bt,\bs)$ belongs to.
+Thus, an extension of Theorem \ref{intro_thm:uniqueness_restricted} to inadmissible MFTPCs would yield Conjecture \ref{introconj:structural} in general.

-Finally, Harman's work connects complex rank representation theory to large rank and large characteristic stabilization phenomena in modular representation theory.
-Thus, as an application of our work, we use ultraproduct constructions in positive characteristic to derive results on multiplicities for parabolic analogs of the hyperalgebra Verma modules introduced by Haboush \cite{haboush} in the large rank and large characteristic limit.
-We refer the reader to Section \ref{sec:applications} for these results.
+Finally, using ultraproduct constructions in positive characteristic, we derive results on multiplicities for parabolic analogs of the hyperalgebra Verma modules introduced by Haboush \cite{haboush} in the large rank and large characteristic limit.

+\textbf{Outlook.} At minimum, we view the validity of Conjecture \ref{introconj:structural} on admissible facets as evidence that the structure of the categories $\ots$ ought to be understood through the geometry of $\scr{X}_n$.
+To this end, we hope to further study the hyperplane arrangement introduced in this paper in the future.
+For example, our categorification approach indirectly yields equivalences between categories on the same admissible facets, but it is unclear whether these equivalences can be realized through ``translation functors'' defined intrinsically (i.e., without reference to categorical actions).
+We hope these hypothetical translation functors give an avenue toward proving Conjecture \ref{introconj:structural} in general.